alwinwoo/alwinwoo.github.io/pages/writing.md

 > “I write because I don’t know what I think until I read what I say.”<br>- Flannery O’Connor

+# Wizard of Leyond

+I started a website [Wizard.SG](www.wizard.sg) with the intention to build up my writing skills.

+# References

-Joseph Campbell - Hero with a Thousand Faces
+* Joseph Campbell - Hero with a Thousand Faces

 # Links to Digest